Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 - Progressive Retinal Atrophy: PRA causes Labrador Retrievers to go blind in a slow progressive manner.

 - Narcolepsy: NARC can affect Labradors in two ways.
-They can either look like they are experiencing a seizure, or they can suddenly fall asleep.
+They can either look like they are experiencing a seizure or suddenly fall asleep.

 Is Labrador Retriever Hypoallergenic?